 Please provide some basic information about your lifestyle, your experience with dogs, and your plans for a new puppy.
 It's also helpful to let us know where you are located.

-Families that stand out to us are families with experience with dogs (first time families please think about regularly pet sitting to test allergies and to see if having a dog is right for you), families that have read books or researched puppy training and canine behaviour, and families that have looked into local options for veterinary/grooming/training services.
+Families that stand out to us are families with experience with dogs (first time puppy families please think about regularly pet sitting for friends and family in order to test allergies and to see how the family routine adapts to caring for a canine companion); families that have read books or researched puppy training and canine behaviour; and families that have looked into local options for veterinary, grooming, and training services.
 Please feel free to include pictures of your family so we can get to know you!